tu2-atmanand/Python/README.md

 # Python
-This is the repo for all my small non-project Python files
+Repository to store all my genral python files.